 - i.
-A statement of management's responsibility for establishing and maintaining adequate internal control over financial reporting (ICFR) for the entity; - ii.
-A statement identifying the framework used by management to conduct the required evaluation of the effectiveness of the entity's internal control over financial reporting; - iii.
-Management's assessment of the effectiveness of the entity's internal control over financial reporting as of the end of the entity's most recent fiscal year, including a statement as to whether or not the entity's internal control over financial reporting is effective.
-The assessment must include disclosure of any "material weaknesses" in the entity's internal control over financial reporting identified by management.
-Management is not permitted to conclude that the entity's internal control over financial reporting is effective if there are one or more material weaknesses in the entity's internal control over financial reporting that has not been fully addressed or mitigated; and - iv.
-A statement that the registered public accounting firm that audited the financial statements included in the annual report has issued an attestation report on management's assessment of the entity's internal control over financial reporting.
+A statement of management's responsibility for establishing and maintaining adequate ICFR for the entity; - ii.
+A statement identifying the framework used by management to conduct the required evaluation of the effectiveness of the entity's ICFR; - iii.
+Management's assessment of the effectiveness of the entity's ICFR as of the end of the entity's most recent fiscal year, including a statement as to whether or not the entity's ICFR is effective.
+The assessment must include disclosure of any "material weaknesses"

+in the entity's ICFR identified by management.
+Management is not permitted to conclude that the entity's ICFR is effective if there are one or more material weaknesses in the entity's ICFR that has not been fully addressed or mitigated; and iv.
+A statement that the registered public accounting firm that audited the financial statements included in the annual report has issued an attestation report on management's assessment of the entity's ICFR.